shopware/docs/guides/plugins/plugins/checkout/document/add-custom-document-type.md

 Afterwards we import the translations for the `number_range_translation` and the `number_range_type_translation` tables by using the `ImportTranslationsTrait` once again.

-And that's it now!
-You've just created:
+And that's it now.
+You Have just created:

 * A custom document type, including translations
 * A custom document renderer